Leave that to them – it’s a quick way for you to spend all your money with no return.

 An Eye Catching Headline (which includes email subject lines!)

 - This is the first thing your recipient will see; it needs to jump out at them.
 It can by funny, topical, shocking—anything to grab their

 attention.
+One strategy we typically use is to put your offer in the headline.
 It’s sole job is to get them to continue reading.
 You need to grab people by the eyes and force them to read what you have to say about your business.
 Your logo and business name are NOT a headline!